PM-0125/Computational-Genomics/Structural_Variant_Detection_Algorithm/README.md

 This project involves the detection of structural variants in SAM/BAM files using Python.
 Structural variants include deletions, inversions, duplications, and translocations.
 The detected variants are outputted in VCF format, a standard format for storing gene sequence variations.

+# Structural Variant Detection of 1 chromosome
+# Strucural Varient Detection of All chromosomes

 ## Table of Contents

 - [Introduction](#introduction)